NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 ![[Pasted image 20220504195421.png]]
 Once the pinning is overcome the dislocations can begin to move again which causes a drop in strength followed by a small chaotic region at the lower yield point.

-Describe and explain the effect work hardening
+Describe and explain the effect of work hardening on material properties
 #card
+Work hardening is where a material is stressed passed it's yield point and then destressed, resulting in a new higher yield point.
+This occurs because it causes dislocations to get tangled in each other and accumulate along grain boundaries.
+Basically dislocations move until they reach positions from which they can't easily move increasing the new yield strength.
+This does also make the material far more brittle.